Lugbara cuisine: Dishes and soups

-Animal parts which are soft for instance liver and hump are given to the elderly.
+Animal parts which are soft—for instance, liver and hump—are given to the elderly.
 They have reached a stage where they cannot eat hard things but they should be kept comfortable.
 Experienced and skilful youth weigh pieces of goat meat or mutton with both hands until they are equal and start distributing during slaughter.
-Putuku (also called Mulokoni) is the leg of a cow, also a celebrated delicacy.
+Putuku (also called mulokoni) is the leg of a cow.
 In Vurra – the Orchard of West Nile, au (chicken) combined with ago (pumpkin) is a special.
-Others enjoy ope (Guineafowl) which the Lugbara used to rear most in Uganda.
+Others enjoy ope (guineafowl) which the Lugbara used to rear most in Uganda.
 Indian curry can also be added to spice it up.
 Pork is a very Wanted Meat in the modern times, and can attract huge numbers to a village sale.
 Lugbaras now rare pigs more than they did before.
 In Terego, edible rats called omba omba hide in underground holes and are hunted for food.
 Line-dissected all through the lower middle, intestines are removed and rat dried, then cooked.
 Rabbits and game meat are also eaten.